K3TZR/xLib6000/README.md

 ## Usage

-**NOTE: This app is a "work in progress" and is not fully functional**

-Portions of this app do not work and changes may be added from time to time which will break all or part of this app.
+Portions of this code do not work and changes may be added from time to time which will break all or part of this app.

-## Builds

-Compiled RELEASE builds will be created at relatively stable points, please use them.

-If you require a DEBUG build you will have to build from sources.
+**NOTE: This code is structured as a Swift Package and should be used as such.

 ## Comments / Questions